ravikumar10/YouTubeDownloader/README.md

 3) Open the Command prompt and go to the Project directory

-4) open and copy the Youtube Video url from browser
+4) Get the Youtube Video url from browser

 5) download the video by using below command :